kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 Furthermore, the `JobManager` package has a `duration` variable for benchmarking.

 Jobs are implemented within the `JobManager` package in `go`-files, one for each component, using the specific `job`-interface.
 Then, the implemented interface is registered using `register(job)` in the same file.
+To implement the `job`-interface, the newly created jobs need to implement the `execute(*config.Config, kubernetes.Interface)` function, which takes the installation config and an kubernetes interface as input, so that the jobs can interact with the cluster.
+The return value needs to be an error.
+Additionally the `when()` function needs to be implemented, which returns the component the job is bound to and if it should run pre or post the deployment.
+And if the active solution for tagging jobs as deprecated is choosen, then the `deprecate` function also needs to be implemented - more in the next section.

 The JobManager is used by the `deployment` package in the `deployment.go` file.
 At the hooks, during the deployment phase, each hook only has to check if the key for the wanted component is present in the pre/post-map.
 If it's present, the jobs in the map are trigged, if not, nothing must be done.